 Fold the orange strip in half width-wise, and then wrap it around the stacked green pieces, making sure the center of the orange strip is aligned with the center of the green pieces.

 At this point, I highly recommend clamping everything together securely with a mini clothespin.
-(I purchased mine in the home office section at Walmart.)
 This will prevent the frustration of having your pieces come undone in the next step.

 Thread the embroidery needle with orange thread, and stitch in and out through the base of the folded pieces, as shown.